OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 In pure languages without mutability, we can treat values as pure mathematical objects.
 This is nice, because all the properties of a mathematical object are fully defined by its structure.
-So, our knowledge is static and there are no time variation involved.
+So, our knowledge is static and there is no time variation involved.

-In not so pure languages, i.e., in languages that support mutability, a mutable value is represented as a cell of memory, a placeholder.
+In not so pure languages, i.e., in languages that support mutability, a mutable value is represented as a cell of memory, which is a placeholder.
 An assignment places a real value into the cell.
-(This real value could also be a cell by itself, but let's not complicate things any further.)
-We can't allow the type of a value in the cell to change along with time, as in a statically typed programming language the type of a term is static, i.e., it doesn't change in time.
+(This real value could also be a cell by itself, but let's not complicate things any further by discussing that now.)
+We can't allow the type of a value in the cell to change with time, as in a statically typed programming language the type of a term is static, i.e., the type cannot change with time.

 Thus, a program is not well-typed if someone attempts to put a value of the wrong type into the cell.
 Of course, OCaml is a statically typed